Advanced

 Summary

-On October 30, 2025, Jim Rodenbush, the director of student media at Indiana University and faculty adviser for the Indiana Daily Student, filed a federal lawsuit in the U.S. District Court for the Southern District of Indiana.
-The complaint alleged that the university violated his First and Fourteenth Amendment rights by directing him to limit the content of the October 2025 homecoming print edition to only homecoming coverage and then terminating his employment when he refused.
-The lawsuit sought reinstatement and monetary damages and asserted that the university’s actions interfered with editorial independence and freedom of expression.
+On October 30, 2025, Jim Rodenbush, director of student media at Indiana University and faculty adviser to the Indiana Daily Student (IDS), filed a federal lawsuit in the U.S. District Court for the Southern District of Indiana.
+The complaint alleged that the university violated his First and Fourteenth Amendment rights by directing him to restrict the October 2025 homecoming print edition to homecoming related content and terminating his employment when he refused.
+He sought reinstatement, damages, and relief for alleged interference with editorial independence.

-Following the termination and print cancellation, faculty in the Media School said they felt betrayed and that the actions undermined trust in the university’s support for free expression.
-The Reporters Committee for Freedom of the Press sent a letter asserting that directing student journalists on what content to include constituted censorship.
-Student editors published an online homecoming edition on October 14, 2025, with “CENSORED” across the front page in response.
-On October 30, 2025, in reaction to national attention, IU authorized the IDS to resume special print editions through June 30, 2026, while reiterating that it had not attempted to censor editorial content.
+Following the termination and print changes, faculty raised concerns about the impact on student media independence, and the Reporters Committee for Freedom of the Press sent a letter asserting that directing student journalists on content constituted censorship.
+Student editors published an online homecoming edition on October 14, 2025, with “CENSORED” across the front page.
+Indiana University subsequently authorized the IDS to resume special print editions through June 30, 2026, while reiterating that it had not interfered with editorial judgment.